tiwaridhruv-12/ECG-Classification/README.md

 ## Results

 The model achieves high accuracy in classifying ECG signals.
-Below are some highlights:
+Below are some highlights of it:
 <br/>\- Training accuracy: 70.43%
 \- Validation accuracy: 65.63%
 \- Confusion matrix and ROC curves are available for analysis in the \`results/\` folder.